 Have you ever noticed bumps appear on the muzzle of a puppy along with other facial swelling?
 This could be a condition called puppy strangles also known as juvenile cellulitis.
-It is not a common disease and we do not understand why puppies suddenly start reacting in such a manor.
-Golden retrievers, dachshund, and Gordon setters are said to have a higher incidence but I have seen it occur in many other breeds.
+It is not a common disease and we do not understand why puppies suddenly start reacting in such a manner.
+It is thought that a small number of puppies have an extreme reaction to the normal bacteria on their skin, causing the regional lymph nodes to enlarge and lesions to develop on the muzzle, eyes and ears.
+Golden retrievers, Labrador retrievers, dachshunds, and Gordon setters are said to have a higher incidence but I have seen it occur in many other breeds.
 The key is to recognize and treat early before muzzle hair loss starts and the animal is miserable and off food.

-Puppy Strangles SymptomsUsually puppy strangles starts with eyelid swelling, followed by bumps appearing on the muzzle, lip swelling and lastly the lymph nodes under the jaw swell.
+Puppy Strangles SymptomsUsually puppy strangles starts with lesions on the lips, eyelid swelling, followed by bumps appearing on the muzzle, lip swelling, inside the ear flaps and lastly the lymph nodes under the jaw swell.
 As it progresses, the puppy looks like it has mumps as lymph nodes swelling can be marked.
-That is also how this condition gets the name puppy strangles as it can push on the trachea.
+That is also how this condition gets the name puppy strangles as it can push on the trachea, although puppies won't actually strangle.
 It develops quickly between the ages of three weeks and four months of age with the first sign of marked swelling of the muzzle, eyelids, and face.
 Oftentimes, the owner thinks the puppy was bitten by a stinging insect or a spider.

 Left untreated the lesions of the muzzle will rupture and ooze bloody serum.
 They are painful but not itchy as most reactions are.
 Twenty-five percent of puppies with this condition do not want to eat or do not eat well and act like it is sore to swallow.
 Puppies can be sore jointed and walking can be painful with puppy strangles but most are not.